NisargGB/Flipbook-Compiler/README.md

 ## Extensibility

-There is a lot of scope to expand the capapbilities of this language.
+There is a lot of scope to expand the capabilities of this language.
 Some suggestions are as follows -
-1. Image rotation can be done along with Image scaling
+1. Image rotation can be done along with Image scaling.
 2. More complex motion commands can be introduced for object movements.
 For example, circular motion can be introduced by specifying radius and angle of revolution.
 3. Image processing commands can be introduced - Like changing contrast, brigtness, etc.